diagrams/diagrams-doc/doc/arrow.rst

 > example = mconcat
 >   [ square 2
->   , arrowAt origin unitX
+>   , arrowAt' (with & headLength .~ veryLarge) origin unitX
->     # lc blue
+>     # lc blue # lw thick
 >   ]
 >   # dashingG [0.05, 0.05] 0
->   # lwG 0.03

-The colors of the head, tail, and shaft may be individually overridden using `headColor`, `tailColor`, and `shaftColor`.
+The colors (or more gnerally textues of the head, tail, and shaft may be individually overridden using `headTexture`, `tailTexture`, and `shaftTexture` in conjunction with the `solid` function.
 More generally, the styles are controlled using `headStyle`, `tailStyle`, and `shaftStyle`.
 For example: